 We have proprietary rights to trademarks, trade names and service marks appearing in this Form 10-K that are important to our business.
-Solely for convenience, the trademarks, trade names and service marks may appear in this Form 10-K without the [®] and TM symbols, but any such references are not intended to indicate, in any way, that we forgo or will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, trade names and service marks appearing in this Form 10-K are the property of their respective owners.
+Solely for convenience, the trademarks, trade names and service marks may appear in this Form 10-K without the ® and TM symbols, but any such references are not intended to indicate, in any way, that we forgo or will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, trade names and service marks.
+All trademarks, trade names and service marks appearing in this Form 10-K are the property of their respective owners.